 This pickup is a staple in the world of non-permanent acoustic pickups.
 It offers exceptionally easy setup and use, and can be removed just as easily with no adhesive residue or screw holes to deal with.
 It’s a great choice for those with valuable or vintage guitars who want to avoid the potential for damage.

 The Seymour Duncan SA-3SC Woody SC is extremely easy to install, even if you’re not particularly handy.
-All we needed to do was slip it behind the strings, and wedge it to the edges of the guitar’s top around the sound hole.
-It had a fixed cable, so was about as plug and play as they come.
-The Woody is available in a number of finishes; we received black, which we thought was well finished and quite handsome.
+All we needed was slip it behind the strings, and wedge it to the edges of the guitar’s top around the sound hole.
+It had a fixed cable, so was about as plug-and-play as they come.
+The Woody is available in a number of finishes.
+We received black, which we thought was well-finished and quite handsome.

 It was a passive unit, so like the DiMarzio Black Angel, it didn’t require any batteries to get up and running, which is a plus for reliability.
-One of the biggest concerns we had, however, was that if you end up with any problems with the fixed 14’ cable, that will render the whole unit out of action, unlike a pickup with a separate cable, in which the lead could just be replaced.
+One of the biggest concerns we had, however, was that if you end up with any problems with the fixed 14’ cable, it will render the whole unit out of action.
+Unlike a pickup with a separate cable, in which the lead could just be replaced.

-We were also impressed with the Woody’s ability to respond to changes in touch, too.
+We were also impressed with the Woody’s ability to respond to changes in touch.
 It picked up a lot of nuance in delicate playing styles, and when we played more aggressively, it didn’t even break a sweat.

-Verdict: The Seymour Duncan SA-3SC Woody SC is a great low cost alternative to the DiMarzio Black Angel, although with the lower price, comes more limitations, so bear that in mind.
-Regardless, it sounded great, and it offered a true plug and play experience, making it a great choice for beginners and casual players looking to take their playing to bigger audiences.
+Verdict: The Seymour Duncan SA-3SC Woody SC is a great low-cost alternative to the DiMarzio Black Angel, although the lower price comes with more limitations, so bear that in mind.
+Regardless, it sounded great and offered a true plug-and-play experience, making it a great choice for beginners and casual players looking to take their playing to bigger audiences.

 - Easy to set up